 Over the last few years, you may have noticed that website scrolling has become longer and longer – this is no accident!
 Long-scrolling has now become a staple in the web design world.

 This is not a recent development – web design has been firmly steering in this direction for many years, and the long-lasting popularity of long scrolling is the decisive result of current functionality issues and user experience.
-We already use it on a daily basis on our social media platforms, whether we’re scrolling through images on Instagram or going through posts on Facebook, Twitter or LinkedIn!
+Long-scrolling is already widely used on social media platforms by users who scroll through images on Instagram or posts on Facebook, Twitter or LinkedIn!

-Many years ago, long scrolling was very much frowned upon as users were accustomed to print-mediums such as newspapers, where the attention had to be on the front page’s top half fold.
+Although long-scrolling is now the norm, it was very much frowned upon many years ago, as readers had become accustomed to print-based mediums like newspapers, where the focus was firmly placed on the front page’s top half fold.
 With the increased use of mobile devices, however, this is no longer the case.

 Telling a Story

 Long-scrolling sites create a linear step-by-step experience that tells a story to the user.
 The mix of new and familiar features builds a rhythm that makes the user excited about what follows.

 When done right, this can be an enticing experience, where the user fully engages with the website’s content and remains on the site for an extended period.
 This also encourages website owners to step up their game content-wise, providing quality material for their audience.

 As previously mentioned, the long scroll has benefits that a shorter, multi-page website does not.
 Through interactive storytelling, the user bounce rate decreases dramatically when engaging content is provided.
 This, in turn, results in the high immersion of your brand, business or service.

 The Challenges That Come with the Long Scroll

 Although the long scroll is massively popular, it does have its challenges.
-For starters, creating content in order to attract and maintain the user’s interest can be difficult.
-Choosing and creating the wrong material can result in the audience becoming bored and losing interest, leaving the site with a high bounce rate.
+For starters, creating content that catches and sustains the user’s attention can be difficult.
+Choosing or creating the wrong content could make your audience to lose interest and push them to leave the site, resulting in a high bounce rate.